turingschool-examples/backend_mod_1_prework/day_6/questions.md

 #### 1. In your own words, what is a Class?

-A class is an abstract concept of a category of objects.
+A class is an abstract concept that represents a category of objects.

 #### 2. In relation to a Class, what is an attribute?